OpenModelica/OpenModelica/README.Linux.txt

     Qt 4.x.x (http://trolltech.com - >= 4.6)
     Coin3D   (http://www.coin3d.org - tested with 3.0.0; deprecated)
     SoQt     (http://www.coin3d.org - tested with 1.4.1; deprecated)
-        Note: for Ubuntu 8.10 you will need to change the code in src/Inventor/Qt/SoQtComponent.cpp from:
-               static void delete_dict_value(unsigned long key, void * value) to
-               static void delete_dict_value(uintptr_t key, void * value) OMOptim uses some packages for its optimization algorithms paradisEO (http://paradiseo.gforge.inria.fr/ - tested with 1.3)
+OMOptim uses some packages for its optimization algorithms
-      or sudo apt-get install paradiseo (using the OpenModelica repository)
+    paradisEO (http://paradiseo.gforge.inria.fr/ - tested with 1.3)

 How to compile on Ubuntu Linux (using available binary packages for dependencies)